-The District and ACM Loretto VI LLC (the Developer) entered into an Operation Funding Agreement (OFA) dated February 14, 2020.
-Pursuant to the OFA, the Developer agreed to advance funds to the District for payment of operations and maintenance expenses for fiscal year 2020-2021 up to the shortfall amount of \$100,000.
+The District and ACM Loretto VI LLC (the Developer) entered into an Operation Funding Agreement (OFA) dated February 18, 2021, effective February 14, 2020, and First Amendment dated October 25, 2021.
+Pursuant to the OFA, the Developer agreed to advance funds to the District for payment of operations and maintenance expenses for fiscal years 2020 through 2023 up to the shortfall amount of \$500,000.
 The District has agreed to reimburse the Developer for funds advanced under the OFA, together with interest thereon at the rate of 8.0% per annum.
 Payments made under this agreement shall be applied first to interest and then to principal.
-The term of the OFA shall expire on December 31, 2061, unless terminated earlier by mutual agreement of the parties.
+The term of the OFA shall expire on December 31, 2062, unless terminated earlier by mutual agreement of the parties.

-As of December 31, 2022, outstanding advances under this agreement totaled \$288,500 and accrued interest totaled \$17,870.
+As of December 31, 2023, outstanding advances under this agreement totaled \$406,500 and accrued interest totaled \$42,770.